MischaPanch/unpatterns/protocol_decorator.md

 ```

 Notice that I had to actually adjust `A` in order to introduce an abstract property as
 part of the interface!
-I would also need to copy all the methods and public from `A` to `AWrapper` and to `ABase`.
+I would also need to copy all the methods and public fields
+(the latter possibly as properties) from `A` to `AWrapper` and to `ABase`.
 So, an actual, normal interface, resulting in a lot of boilerplate.
 If the class `A` is defined in an external library,
 you can't do that and will need to wrap it in some class of your own for this approach to work.